Chicago’s West Town/ Noble Sq./ Ukranian Village/Humboldt Park/ East Garfield Park Neighborhoods

 West Town and Noble Square

-You will first come to Flo, a fun spot for breakfast or brunch with New Mexican specialties.
+You must first go to Flo, a fun spot for breakfast or brunch with New Mexican specialties.
 1434 W. Chicago.

 Flo